What are anti-wrinkle injections?

 The procedure takes about 15 minutes.
 The practitioner will ask you to use certain muscles of the face to observe how they work.
-An extremely fine, short needle is used to inject the Botox into the appropriate area.
-This may cause some slight but brief discomfort.
+An extremely fine, short needle is used to inject the appropriate area.
 The area may have some slight redness and swelling, which normally resolves in an hour or two.
 After treatment, you should not massage the injected area.
 You should not lie down for four hours after treatment.

 How quickly will I see results?

 The treatment normally starts to take effect after 4 – 14 days, but this may vary slightly.